merlinfuchs/kite/kite-docs/docs/guides/user-installable-apps.md

 Kite makes it easy to create user-installable Discord apps without writing any code.
 This guide will walk you through creating and configuring a user-installable app with Kite.

-:::note
+:::tip
 Some Discord servers may restrict the usage of user-installable apps for moderation purposes.
 If your app isn't working in a particular server, check that server's settings.
 :::

 ## Creating Your App

-To create your Discord app, follow the steps in the [getting started guide](/guides/getting-started)
+To create your Discord app, follow the steps in the [getting started guide](/guides/getting-started).

 ## Configuring Installation Settings